-The Best Outdoor Extension Cords of 2018
+The Best Outdoor Extension Cords of 2022

 Watt’s Wire and Cable Outdoor Lighted Extension Cord (25 Feet, 14 Gauge, 15 A)

 The Watt’s Wire & Cable extension cord is nearly identical to the TerraBloom Heavy Duty.
 It has the same length, gauge, power rating, and lighted triple socket.
 In our subjective testing, these two cords performed equally, and both have a similar texture and quality.

-The only real difference is the price—Watt’s Wire is more expensive at the time we tested and wrote this guide.
+The only real difference is the price—Watt’s Wire was more expensive at the time we tested and wrote this guide.
 Otherwise, this 25-foot cable is every bit as good as the TerraBloom and would make a welcome addition to anyone’s garage.

+The Clear Power Heavy Duty Outdoor Extension Cord is a very capable product that can power larger home tools such as table saws and electric chain saws.
+While not as easy to tote around as the smaller gauge cords, this outdoor extension cord means business.
+This water-resistant cord boasts a heavy duty casing resistant to weather, oil, and flame, lighted connections and a plug locking system.
+With the advent of more corded snow blowers, lawn mowers, and chainsaws, this cord is up to the task.
+The lighted plugs allow quick identification when the power goes out and it is plugged into the generator.
+The lighted plugs are also helpful at night when operating an electric snowblower.

 Coleman Basic-Power Outdoor Cord (100 Feet, 16 Gauge, 10 A)

 The Coleman Basic-Power outdoor cord is a traditional extension cord that works well for low-powered seasonal uses (Christmas lights, holidays decorations).
-However, being a 16-gauge cord, its length greatly hinders the amount of power that can safely flow through it; in fact, in can only carry 10 A safely.
+However, being a 16-gauge cord, its length greatly hinders the amount of power that can safely flow through it; in fact, it can only carry 10 A safely.

 Remember, too much power running through an extension cord for an extended period of time can cause a fire.
 If you need the flexibility and length of a 100-foot extension cord, we recommend paying a bit more for the 14-gauge U.S. Wire & Cable 100-foot option listed above.

-While the AmazonBasics Vinyl Outdoor extension cord is one of the most affordable cords on our list and presents a decent value, its 16-gauge rating means it can safely carry less power than the other 50-foot options on our list (this cord is rated for 13 A).
-Aside from the issue of power capacity, this extension cord simply felt cheaper and thinner than the rest, bringing its long-term durability into question after our month of subjective testing.
+While the AmazonBasics Vinyl Outdoor extension cord is one of the most affordable cords on our list, its 16-gauge rating means it can safely carry less power than the other 50-foot options.
+It also felt cheaper and thinner than the rest, bringing its long-term durability into question after our month of subjective testing.

 If you’re planning to use the AmazonBasics cord for a lower-power use like seasonal decor, this cord is a great value.
 For all other uses, we recommend avoiding this cord and opting for either a 12-gauge or 14-gauge cord that won’t be as much of a potential fire hazard.